Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermodynamics.md

 q = positive thermal energy is added to the system
    = negative thermal energy is removed from the system

- w = positive work is done on the system
+ w = positive work is done on the system,
     =